 Like us on Facebook and follow us on Twitter @CNI_golddealer – have some fun.

 Thanks for reading.
-As always we appreciate your business and enjoy your evening.
+As always we appreciate your business and enjoy your weekend.

 Disclaimer – The content in this newsletter and on the GoldDealer.com website is provided for informational purposes only and our employees are not registered financial advisors.
 The precious metals and rare coin market is random and highly volatile so it may not be suitable for some individuals.
 We suggest before deciding on a course of action that you talk with an independent financial professional.
 While due care has been exercised in development and dissemination of our web site, the Almost Famous Gold Newsletter, or other promotional material, there is no guarantee of correctness so this corporation and its employees shall be held harmless in all cases.
 GoldDealer.com (California Numismatic Investments, Inc.) and its employees do not render legal, tax, or investment advice.